razgarabedi/Forumify/docs/setup/configuration.md

 # Configuration Guide

-This guide covers all configuration options available in ForumLite, including environment variables, database settings, and application customization.
+This guide covers all configuration options available in Rexerium Forum, including environment variables, database settings, and application customization.

 ## 📋 Table of Contents